madenmustafa1/ITT---Yapay-zeka-metin-algilama/README.md

-# ITT---Yapay-zeka-metin-algilama
+# ITT

-Yapay zeka yardımıyla fotoğraftaki yazıları almak.
+*tr* Yapay zeka yardımıyla fotoğraftaki yazıları almak.

+*en* Taking the texts in the photograph with the help of artificial intelligence.